brick/money/README.md

 Working with financial data is a serious matter, and small rounding mistakes in an application may lead to serious consequences in real life.
 That's why floating-point arithmetic is not suited for monetary calculations.

-This component is based on the [Math](https://github.com/brick/math) component and handles exact calculations on monies of any size.
+This library is based on [brick/math](https://github.com/brick/math) and handles exact calculations on monies of any size.

 ### Installation